 2. Edge and Cloud will become a blur

 Devices and software services will all need updates and configurations which we expect to see rolled out by the cloud seamlessly.
-The whole process will be frictionless and, as long as you’re able to input what’s critical, the software will automatically make decisions if a software service needs to be run on the edge, in the fog or in the cloud.
+The entire process will be frictionless and, if you’re able to input what’s critical, the software will automatically make decisions if a software service needs to be run on the edge, in the fog or in the cloud.

 3. Integration using the Internet of Everything will be standard and trivial

-Meanwhile, today’s integrations is expensive as a result of legacy messaging protocols or file transfers.
+Meanwhile, today’s integrations are expensive because of legacy messaging protocols or file transfers.
 In the future, we expect them to not only be cheap but also standard across the board.
-There’ll be no need to translate the information because the system will automatically know what it’s connected to and all publishers will adhere to standard schemas.
+There’ll be no need to translate the information because the system will automatically know what it’s connected to, and all publishers will adhere to standard schemas.

 We’re also heading towards a change in UX.
 With rising populations and the growing demand that follows, we need to be as efficient as possible.
 To avoid disaster and meet demand, we need systems that require less manual work and more decisions made by software.
 The faster and more intelligent the machines, the better throughput we can achieve.